Newrockku/HurtBingo3/ADMIN_GUIDE.md

 ## Settings & Configuration

-The Settings page (`settings.html`) is where you configure the event parameters.

-### Event Details
-*   **Event Name**: The title displayed at the top of the page.
-*   **Codeword**: The secret code players can reveal.
-*   **Event Description**: A message shown to players (e.g., rules, discord links).
-*   **Format / Board Size / Team Count**: Structural settings for the bingo grid.
+The Settings page (`settings.html`) is the primary tool for configuring your event.
+It reads your existing `config.json` and the linked CSV file, populates the fields, and allows you to make changes and export a new `config.json` file to update your event.

-### Data Source (Crucial)
+### Loading Data
-*   **CSV Data URL**: This is the most important setting.
-It must point to a published Google Sheet (CSV format) or a raw CSV file.
-    *   The app reads this CSV to populate tiles, check progress, and calculate scores.
-    *   All teams usually share the same CSV URL, but the app filters data based on columns.
+*   When you open `settings.html`, it automatically fetches `config.json` from the root of the website.
+*   It then uses the CSV URL found in the config file (specifically from `teams.Team1.url`) to fetch and parse your bingo data sheet.
+*   All the fields on the page (Event Details, Team Names, etc.) are populated from this data.

-### Security
+### Editing & Exporting
-*   **Require Team Passcodes**: If enabled, players must enter a passcode to view a specific team's board.
-*   **Team Passcodes**: You can set individual passcodes for each team here.

-### Theme Editor
+*   All fields on this page are editable.
-*   **Custom Themes**: You can create, edit, and delete custom color themes for the dashboard.
+*   You can change the Event Title, Description, Codeword, and even the source CSV URL.
-*   **Import/Export**: Share themes with others by exporting them to JSON.

-### Share Settings (config.json)
+*   Use the dropdowns to set the Format, Board Size, and Team Count.
+*   You can also update the names for each team.
-*   **Download config.json**: Once you have configured the event (Name, CSV URL, Teams, etc.), click this to download a `config.json` file.
+*   Once you have made your desired changes, click the **Export Config** button.
+This will generate and download a new `config.json` file containing all your updated settings.

-*   **Deployment**: Upload this `config.json` to the root folder of your website.
-When players visit the site, it will automatically load these settings, ensuring everyone is looking at the correct event data without needing to manually enter the CSV URL.
+### Deployment
+*   To apply your changes, you must manually upload the newly downloaded `config.json` file to the root directory of your web server, replacing the old one.
+*   Players will see the updated configuration the next time they load the bingo board.

 ## Gains Tracker